tadanoyukimin/forfreecodecamp-ArithmeticFormatter/README.md

 Copy your project's URL and submit it to freeCodeCamp.

-Taken from the replit found on freeCodeCamp.org
+Taken from the README.MD from the replit found on freeCodeCamp.